SMATechnologies/opcon-agentless-bolt/docs/opcon-agentless-bolt.md

 # Installation

-Download and install the Bolt software as directed on either a Windows or Linux server.
+Download and install the Bolt software as directed on either a Windows or Linux server (https://puppet.com/docs/bolt/latest/bolt_installing.html).

 Download the **Agentless(Bolt)** Job Sub-type, stop Enterprise Manager, copy the .jar file into the drop-ins directory and restart Enterprise Manager.